fabric-gateway-java/git-cheatsheet/global_macros.md

 **gerrit-trigger-scm**

   - This macro is used to get the GERRIT_REFSPEC on every freestyle verify job.
-Below are the required and option parameters to pass on to this macro.
+Below are the required and optional parameters for this macro.
 This macro is used to get the GERRIT_REFSPEC of the patchset on top of the parent commit of the patchset.

      **Required Parameters:**